kaklewski/kalkdoktor/README.md

 ## About

-Kalkdoktor is a web app written in React.
+Kalkdoktor is a web app written in React + TypeScript with use of [Chakra UI](https://github.com/chakra-ui/chakra-ui).
 It contains medical calculators and scales that help doctors diagnose a patient and choose the right treatment.

 Available only in Polish 🇵🇱 language.
 Please just treat is as lorem ipsum. 😉